FREQUENTLY ASKED QUESTIONS

 We are on the Taft High School campus (11600 FM 471 West) near Sea World on the west side of San Antonio, Texas.

 Where can I get an application?

-During the application period, from January through March, applications will be available at all Northside middle schools, online at the Communications Arts website, and in the CAHS main office.
+During the application period, from January through March (with applications typically due in February), applications will be available at all Northside middle schools, online at the Communications Arts website, and in the CAHS main office.

 Will my parents have to drive me to ComArts?